In this post, I’ll uncover 133 frugal living tips to help you save more money and get financial freedom.

 Electric heaters usually consume 1.5 kWh which costs you 15 cents.
 This doesn’t seem too much but it adds up quickly for a whole month.
 If you want to purchase one then go for energy-efficient heaters.
 Also, turn them off as your room hits the required temperature you need.

-Other most popular variables to watch include, previous bills are paid, calculations for per unit cos is accurate, and units listed are accurate.
+Other most popular variables to watch include, previous bills being paid, calculations for per unit cos is accurate, and units listed being accurate.

-At 60 degrees temperature, the microorganisms like legionella don’t grow and your water remains good for your health.
-Your heater also consumes less energy at 60 instead of increasing the temperature to 70, 80, or boiling point.
+At 60 degrees temperatures, the microorganisms like legionella don’t grow and your water remains good for your health.
+Your heater also consumes less energy at 60 instead of increasing the temperature to 70, 80, or boiling points.

 34. Replace old filaments with LED bulbs